i5K-KINBRE-script-share/FAQ/UsingGithubScripts.md

 Your version will be automatially updated to the most recent version.

-For example to update my copy of RNA-Seq-annotation-and-comparison I woudl type:
+For example to update my copy of RNA-Seq-annotation-and-comparison I would type:

     cd RNA-Seq-annotation-and-comparison
     git pull